Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Think of something you have a strong belief about.
 Write it as a formal argument with that belief as a conclusion, and the premises that support it.
 Now think about what premises might be unstated to accept the conclusion.

 In real-world arguments, there are other effective ways to persuade somebody than logic.
 For example, Bob might explain that his dog had a bad experience with a previous owner that makes her now recoil at the sight of a leash.
 He might ask Sally rhetorically if she has ever seen or even heard of dogs off the leash attacking anyone in their neighborhood.
 He might simply tell her to mind her own business.
 These don’t address Sally’s premises and can’t be translated into a logical argument.
-That doesn’t mean they are not arguments in the broad sense of the term, and it doesn’t mean they are “bad” arguments or fallacies.
+That doesn’t mean it is not an argument in the first sense of the term used above, and it doesn’t mean Bob is arguing in bad faith or using fallacies..
 It means that logic is only one part of persuasion, that there are several overlapping definitions of “argument,” and we are only dealing with one in formal logic.
 To take from this that our meaning of argument is the only valid meaning would itself be a fallacy.

 think about it